interstateone/LLDBWrapper/README.md

 -	Enums should be redefined in C side, and mapped to corresponding C++ constants.

 -	No exception.
-Because (1) to be used with Swift.
+(1) To be used with Swift.
 (2) I don't think exceptions are truly good one.
 	Wrapper method must return a proper error or crash reliably.